cggonzal/monolith/server_management/README.md

 via `ACCESS_KEY_ID` and `SECRET_ACCESS_KEY` environment variables (or as the third and fourth command line arguments).

-To restore the latest backup locally:
+To restore the latest backup on the server, run the following on the server:

 ```bash
 litestream restore -config /etc/litestream.yml -o app.db